MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 :::code language="python" source="~/azureai-samples-nov2024/scenarios/rag/custom-rag-app/config.py":::

+### Configure the evaluation model

+Since the evaluation script calls the evaluation model many times, try to increase the amount of tokens per minute that the model will accept.

+1. In your project in Azure AI Studio, select **Models + endpoints**.
+1. Select **gpt-4o-mini**.
+1. Select **Edit**.
+1. If you have quota to increase the **Tokens per Minute Rate Limit**, try increasing it to 30.
+(If you're out of quota, don't worry.
+The script is designed to handle limit errors.)
+1. Select **Save and close**.

 ### Run the evaluation script

 1. From your console, sign in to your Azure account with the Azure CLI: